ricardorqr/microservice/README.md

 ###### User Service pow.xml

-The User microservice [pow.xml](/service-user/pom.xml) has the `artifactId` tags detailed below
+The User microservice [pow.xml](/service-user/pom.xml) has the `<artifactId>` tags detailed below

 ```xml
 <artifactId>serviceUser</artifactId>
 ```

 Also, the User microservice has the tag `<dependency>` pointing to the root project.
-This is necessary to use objects from the Departament service.
+This is necessary to use objects from the Department service.

 ```xml
 <dependency>